Caldercup/Caldercup/README.md

-- 👋 Hi, I’m @Caldercup
+- 👋 Hi, I’m @Caldercup I use They/Them Pronouns
 - 👀 I’m interested in learning, making friends, having fun
-- 🌱 I’m currently learning Javascript, HTML/CSS
+- 🌱 I’m currently learning Javascript, HTML/CSS, and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on SQL injection, and webscraping
 - 📫 How to reach me Caldercup@protonmail.com